TIXFeniks/Hathor/README.md

 # Hathor
 Hathor is a neural network, that generates music
 ### TODO:
-  - try GAN
+  - train GAN
-  - try a bigger dataset
+  - Make parser fast enough to process a bigger dataset